BlueQuartzSoftware/ITKImageProcessing/Documentation/ITKImageProcessingFilters/IlluminationCorrection.md

 ## Description ##

 This filter takes a series of grayscale images (8 bit or 16 bit) in a given set of Data Containers averages them.
 The image content only contributes to the average if the value at a given pixel is between the lowest and highest allowed image value set by the user.
 The user can optionally apply a median filter to the resulting background image.
 The user can optionally apply the background correction to the input images.
 The user can optionally export the corrected images to a directory on the file system.

-If the user selects Subtract Background from Current Images, the background will be subtracted, and the new images will overwrite the original images in the attribute matrix.
+If the user selects Subtract Background from Current Images, the background will be subtracted, and new image data will be created.

 ## Parameters ##